contentauth/c2pa-python-example/README.md

 - Python 3.10.
 - OpenSSL: See [OpenSSL](https://www.openssl.org/source/) for the source distribution or the [list of unofficial binary distributions](https://wiki.openssl.org/index.php/Binaries).
 Make sure you have a recent version.

-You must also have an AWS account and be able to get standard AWS access credentials so you can use KMS.
+If you wish to run this example with AWS, you must also have an AWS account and be able to get standard AWS access credentials so you can use KMS.
+If you prefer to run everything locally instead, you can follow the steps for [LocalStack](https://www.localstack.cloud/) setup to run the example on your machine without accessing a real AWS environment.

 NOTE: This app was developed and tested on macOS.
 It should also work on other operating systems, but on Windows you may have to take additional steps.